freshlysqueezedgames/resolution/ReadMe.md

 # Dependencies
-tinygo ->  (used in optimization and compression of output side) binaryen ->  (used in aggresive speed enhancements)
+tinygo ->  (used in optimization and compression of output side) binaryen ->  (used in aggressive speed enhancements)

 ```bash
 sudo apt-get install binaryen